MileHacker Logo

 • Avoid walking in isolated or unfamiliar areas, notably after dark.

-• Always stick to well-lit, populated routes where other people are present.
+• Always keep to populated-lit, populated routes where other people are present.

 • Consult your hotel or local guide for advice on safe areas to explore at dusk.